London Drum

 3. Leave the train at Whitechapel

-Number of tube stops: 2 · Journey time: Approx 18 mins
+Number of stops: 2 · Journey time: Approx 18 mins

 Stations on the route: Tower Gateway ➜ Shadwell [change train] Shadwell ➜ Whitechapel

-Strikes and closures on the DLR and London Overground
+Closures on the DLR and London Overground line

 Alternative routes include Tower Gateway to Aldgate East, Tower Gateway to Stepney Green and Tower Gateway to Bethnal Green

-Tower Gateway tube station is wheelchair accessible, and has step-free access from the street to the train
+Tower Gateway is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at Shadwell – You must use stairs when changing between the DLR and London Overground platforms
+Changing trains at Shadwell – You must use stairs when changing between the DLR and London Overground platforms

-The journey from Whitechapel to Tower Gateway is in fare zones 1&2 and you’ll have to use the London Overground and DLR tube lines, changing trains at Shadwell
+This journey is in zones 1&2 and you’ll have to use the London Overground and DLR lines, changing trains at Shadwell

 1. From Whitechapel take the London Overground